wurst-theke/bratwurst/README.md

 20.07.2016

-`Bratwurst` is a software package providing functions for preprocessing, wrapper for non-negative matrix factorization and postprocessing in `R`.
+`Bratwurst` is a software package providing functions for preprocessing, wrappers for non-negative matrix factorization and postprocessing in `R`.
 This repo hosts the code of the Bratwurst software package.
-A detailed description of the software and an application to cells of the human hematopoietic system are available as a preprint: .
+A detailed description
+of the software and an application to cells of the human hematopoietic system are available as a preprint: https://doi.org/10.1101/199547.
 Intermediate results for this analysis are available on zenodo:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1003504.svg)](https://doi.org/10.5281/zenodo.1003504)